Office of Faculty Recruitment, Retention, and Diversity

 Holman, Mirya, Ellen Key and Rebecca Kreitzer.
 2019.
 "Evidence of Bias in Standard Evaluations of Teaching."
 (From the compilers of the Google Doc: We appreciate the assistance of undergraduate students and research assistants in maintaining this work.)

-Dr. Rose was appointed Dean for Faculty Recruitment, Retention, and Diversity effective July 1, 2020, and also serves as chair and associate professor of Political Science.
+Dr. Justin Rose, Dean for Faculty Recruitment, Development, and Diversity, joined Rhodes College in July 2020, and also serves as chair and associate professor of Political Science.
 Prior to joining Rhodes, Rose served as an associate professor of Political Science and Co-Director of the Africana Studies program at Hobart and William Smith Colleges.
 Most recently, he was a fellow in the Office of Diversity, Inclusion, and Belonging at the Harvard Kennedy School.